opi-lab/optical-metrology-2021/assignment3.md

 - You also have to set a threshold on the squared Laplacian response above which to report region detections.
 You should play around with different values and choose one you like best.

-- To display the detected regions as circles, you can use [this function][show-circles] (or feel free to search for a suitable MATLAB function or write your own).
+- To display the detected regions as circles, you can use [this function][../show-circles] (or feel free to search for a suitable MATLAB function or write your own).
 Hint: Don't forget that there is a multiplication factor that relates the scale at which a region is detected to the radius of the circle that most closely "approximates" the region.

 [show-circles]: show_all_circles.m